Provinces of North Korea

 Updates:

-Wikipedia says that North Korea's provincial-level divisions are the nine provinces, two directly governed cities (chik'alshi), and three special administrative regions.
+There are differing accounts of the Change history since 2000.
+Source [1] was my basic reference.
+Wikipedia (source [10]) says that North Korea's provincial-level divisions are the nine provinces, two directly governed cities (chik'alshi), and three special administrative regions.
 The directly governed cities are P'yŏngyang chik'alshi (split in 1946 from P'yŏngan-namdo) and Najin-Sŏnbong chik'alshi (split in 1993 from Hamgyŏng-bukto).
 The special administrative regions are Shinŭiju T'eukpyŏl Haengjŏnggu (special administrative region, split in 2002 from P'yŏngan-bukto), Kaesŏng Kong-ŏp chigu (industrial region, split in 2002 from Kangwŏn-do - not the same as Kaesŏng chik'alshi), and Kŭmgang-san kwangwang chigu (tourist region, split in 2002 from Kangwŏn-do).
 The standards have not been listing special administrative regions at the province level, so I don't either.

-The National Geographic map of North and South Korea, dated July 2003, shows province-level borders around Ch'ongjin and Najin, formerly part of Hamgyong-bukto province.
+A 2003 map (source [2]) shows province-level borders around Ch'ongjin and Najin, formerly part of Hamgyong-bukto province.
 The area around Najin is labeled "Najin-Sŏnbong Free Trade Zone", and adjoins both the Chinese and Russian borders.
 The city of Najin itself is marked with the symbol for a "metropolitan, province capital".
 The 2002 CIA World Factbook lists "Najin Sŏnbong-si", but nothing like Ch'ongjin.
 The 2001 edition doesn't list either one.

 Country overview: